Tridev: Plot

 Ravi joins Bhujang's gang to gather intel from within.
 He meets Natasha, Ramesh's sister, who is also undercover to avenge her brother's death.
 When Commissioner Mathur decides to bring Karan back to the city, Bhujang orders Ravi and his associates to kill him.
 It appears that Karan has been killed.
 Divya is devastated upon hearing of his death and vows never to marry anyone else.
 In reality, Karan and Ravi have faked Karan's death, and Ravi starts helping Karan bring down Bhujang.
 Ravi gives Karan information on Bhujang's activities, and in turn, Karan starts destroying Bhujang’s illegal properties and killing his henchmen.
 Karan also foils a major bank robbery by Bhujang’s cohorts, which results in the deaths of Bhujang’s elder son, Goga, and Inspector Suraj Singh.
 Angered by this, Bhujang swears all-out revenge on Karan.
 Meanwhile, Jai, who has moved to the city, recognises Bhujang as the man who killed his father.
 He also joins Karan against Bhujang.
 The three — Karan, Jai, and Ravi — form a trio known as "Tridev".
 Divya is elated to see Karan alive.

 Together, the three — Karan, Ravi and Jai — with the help of Divya, Natasha and Renuka, foil Bhujang's plans.
 They are initially framed for the crimes but manage to escape and storm Bhujang's hideout.
 In the climax, the "Tridev" confront Bhujang, defeat his men, and finally kill the crime lord, bringing justice for their families and themselves.
 The film ends with the three couples — Karan and Divya, Ravi and Natasha, and Jai and Renuka — uniting.

 Music and soundtrack

-Viju Shah conducted the film's music, which was composed by Kalyanji–Anandji.
+The film's music was conducted and composed by Viju Shah and Kalyanji–Anandji.
 The lyrics of the songs were penned by Anand Bakshi.

-The four songs of this album – "Main Teri Mohabbat Main", "Tirchi Topiwale", "Gali Gali Main Phirta Hai" and "Gajar Ne Kiya Hai Ishara" – were very popular.

-"Oye Oye" samples 'Rhythm is Gonna Get You' by Miami Sound Machine, and the Tridev theme is inspired by "One More Chance" by Pet Shop Boys.
-The song "Oye Oye" was used twice in movies Double Dhamaal and Azhar.
-The song "Gali Gali Main Phirta Hai" is used in Hindi dubbed version of Kannada-language movie K.G.F: Chapter 1.
+"Oye Oye" samples "Rhythm Is Gonna Get You" by Gloria Estefan and Miami Sound Machine, and the Tridev theme is inspired by "One More Chance" by Pet Shop Boys.
+The song "Tirchhi Topiwale" was used thrice in films Double Dhamaal, Azhar and Dhurandhar: The Revenge.
+The song "Gali Gali Main Phirta Hai" is used in Hindi dubbed version of Kannada-language film KGF: Chapter 1.